eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

 **Step 9.** *Style the Parks and Open Spaces layer by numeric values*

-Paste the code snippet below before the following line of code
+Paste the code snippet down below before the following line of code

  ```javascript
 var map = new Map({